AKASHAorg/akasha-id-wallet/README.md

 }
 ```

-The wallet app can now use the `appInfo` data to display a modal/page to the user, informing them about the app that is currently requesting access to the profile elements.
+The wallet app can now use the `appInfo` data to display a modal/page to the user, informing them about the app that is currently requesting access to the persona elements.
 At the same time, it
 can also inform the user at to what attributes they should disclose specifically for this app --
-e.g. `attributes: ['name', 'email']` above -- out of all the profile attributes they may have in
+e.g. `attributes: ['name', 'email']` above -- out of all the persona attributes they may have in
-their AKASHA.id profile.
+their AKASHA.id persona.

 ```js
 ...